PiBrewing/craftbeerpi4-documentation/master/operating-your-system.md

 ![Boil step properties and actions](../.gitbook/assets/cbpi4-operating-boil.png)

-When the boil step is completed, a waitstep is added as Whirlpool step.
-The final step is a Cooldown step which should be used for active cooling prior to the transfer to your fermenter.
-The cooldown step is monitoring your temperature in the boil kettle (you could also specify a different temperature sensor for this step in the automatic recipe creation settings) and is claculating the estimated completion time when the target temperature is reached (there is still room for improvement).
+When the boil step is completed, a wait step is added as Whirlpool step.
+The final step is a Cool down step which should be used for active cooling prior to the transfer to your fermenter.
+The cool down step is monitoring your temperature in the boil kettle (you could also specify a different temperature sensor for this step in the automatic recipe creation settings) and is calculating the estimated completion time when the target temperature is reached (there is still room for improvement).
 The step sends out an information about the current temperature and the estimated completion time.
-The cooldown step could also trigger a magnetic valve to switch the cooldown water on and off.
+The cool down step could also trigger a magnetic valve to switch the cool down water on and off.

 ![Brewing is completed](../.gitbook/assets/cbpi4-operating-completed.png)